A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Formulation of Auxiliary Theorems.

-\proclaim{Theorem 3.2} {\it There exists a number $\k_0=\k_0(N)$ such that for all $0<\k<\k_0$ the following is true.
-Assume that the Dyson condition (1.3) and Conditions 1 and 2 hold.
+{\bf Theorem 3.2.} {\it There exists a number $\kappa_0=\kappa_0(N)$ such that for all $0<\kappa<\kappa_0$ the following is true.
+Assume that the Dyson condition (\ref{1.3}) and Conditions 1 and 2 hold.
 Assume that the temperature $T$ is in the low temperature region.
-Then the limit
+Then the numbers $M_n(T)$ defined in (\ref{2.15}) have a limit,